Monitoring

 Running ctc log

-in the terminal will start a watching script of the log files.
+in the terminal will begin watching for changes to the log files.
 This provides a detailed view of external queries as they happen, which can be useful for debugging and ensuring that external calls are happening as expected.

 Logs are written to disk using a non-blocking queue, making it suitable for async applications and imparting minimal impact on performance.
 These logs are also rotated once they reach a certain size (default = 10MB